Gyuryeon/Christmastreedesign/DEPLOY_TO_GITHUB.md

 ### Backend Not Working?

-1. Check Render dashboard for errors
+1. Check Railway dashboard for errors
-2. Check backend logs in Render
+2. Check backend logs in Railway (click on service → Logs tab)
 3. Verify the URL in GitHub secret is correct
-4. Make sure Root Directory is set to `server` in Render settings
+4. Make sure Root Directory is set to `server` in Railway settings
+5. Verify persistent storage is working (data should persist after restarts)

 ### Frontend Can't Connect?